ales-tsurko/DNMKit/README.md

 You can work offline, saving files to your computer locally.
 Use filename extension: `.dnm`.

-When you save a file (and are logged in), the score will be saved in the cloud, to be displayed on an iPad.
+When you save a file (and are logged in), the score will be saved in the cloud, to be displayed on an iPad elsewhere.